grafana/agent/docs/sources/flow/reference/components/discovery.consulagent.md

 ## Example

-This example discovers targets from Consul for the specified list of services:
+This example discovers targets from a Consul Agent for the specified list of services:

 ```river
 discovery.consulagent "example" {